***The content on this page will be continually updated.

 1. Navigate to your Moodle course home page.

 3. In the First name/Surname column, click the name of the course participant you want to message.
-Their individual page displays.
-Then click message icon below their name.

 The message will be sent to the student’s individual page in Moodle and a copy of the message will also be sent to the student’s email address if they are not currently logged into Moodle.